Skip to main content

 If a visitor has filled out a form on a page with Eloqua tracking, Eloqua has dropped its cookie in their browser.
 When that visitor plays a Wistia video, Wistia grabs the ID and attaches it to the play event.
 This means Eloqua knows exactly which contact to update.

-If a visitor has interacted with an Eloqua form before, Eloqua recognizes them and Wistia sends the watch event to Eloqua with the visitor’s ID.
-When this happens, the Turnstile will not appear since the visitor is known.
+If a visitor has interacted with an Eloqua form before, Eloqua recognizes them, and Wistia sends the watch event to Eloqua with the visitor’s ID.
+When this happens, the Wistia Form will not appear since the visitor is known.

 Visitor without Eloqua Cookie ID